 Mrudula, a native of Wayanad district in Kerala, belongs to the Kattunayakan tribe (a Particularly Vulnerable Tribal Group) and falls under the Below Poverty Line category.
 She is the eldest among the children in her family and has two younger siblings – a sister in the 8th grade and a brother in the 5th grade.
-Her mother is a daily wage worker and the sole breadwinner of her family.
+Her mother who is a daily wage worker is the sole breadwinner of her family.

 Mrudula is passionate about promoting justice and fairness for all and cites this as one of her major reasons for taking up law.
 She aims to empower her community and ensure representation for tribal communities in the legal profession as well as in broader public discourse.
 She takes a keen interest in giving back to her society.
 Mrudula likes to play sports, especially athletics, in her free time.